prisma-archive/graphcool-templates/README.md

 ### Outdated templates

 Notice that the [outdated](./outdated) templates are _not_ officially supported.
-Right now, most of the templates inside the [outdated](./outdated) directory are not working when used with the [`graphcool add-template`](https://www.graph.cool/docs/reference/graphcool-cli/commands-aiteerae6l/#graphcool-add-template) command!
+Right now, most of the templates inside the [outdated](./outdated) directory are not working when used with the [`graphcool-framework add-template`](https://www.graph.cool/docs/reference/graphcool-cli/commands-aiteerae6l/#graphcool-add-template) command!

 ### Contributions